 - Adjust an image’s saturation and curve range levels.

-- Also, you can fix image distortion, correct depth perception, or perform more advanced image correction functions.
+- Moreover, you can fix image distortion, correct depth perception, or perform more advanced image correction functions.

 Photomatix Pro 6: Price

 Unfortunately, Photomatix 6 Pro is not available as freeware.
-Its Essentials version retails at $39 and is limited to only five bracketed images per project while Photomatix 6 Pro costs $99 on HDRsoft official website.
+Its Essentials’ version retails at $39 and is limited to only five bracketed images per project, while Photomatix 6 Pro costs $99 on HDRsoft’s official website.

 Get the Pro version if you need to use it as a Lightroom plugin.
 On purchasing Photomatix, you get a single license that works on Mac, Windows, and several machines too.
 Plus, you can even share your license with someone else.

-Upgrading from version 5 to 6 is free though.
+Upgrading from version 5 to 6 is free, though.
 But there is a fee of $29 for previous users to access the Pro version.
-HDRsoft has a form on their website for submitting a version 6 user request after upgrading.
+HDRsoft has a form on its website for submitting a version 6 user request after upgrading.
 For students, the company offers a 60-75% discount based on one’s academic status.

 If you are unsure about purchasing Photomatix right away, a free trial version is also available.
 You can download and use the Software for as long as you like, but it adds a Photomatix branded watermark to all photos you edit.